Childhood & Early Life

 On January 18, 2015, at UFC Fight Night 59, he faced Dennis Siver and won the fight.
 About 13,828 people attended the bout.
 This victory earned Conor his third ‘Performance of the Night’ award.

 Now Conor was expected to face Aldo at ‘UFC 189’ for ‘UFC Featherweight Championship.’
-‘UFC’ spent huge amount of money promoting the Aldo-McGregor fight.
+‘UFC’ spent a huge amount of money promoting the Aldo-McGregor fight.
 But suddenly, it was reported that Aldo had suffered a rib fracture and had pulled out of the fight.
 Conor was rescheduled to face Chad Mendes for the ‘Interim Featherweight Championship.’

 Conor and Mendes faced each other in front of a record 16,019 spectators.
 It was another victory for Conor, and he won his fourth ‘Performance of the Night’ award.

 Conor finally faced Aldo at ‘UFC 194’ on December 12, 2015, in Las Vegas in front of a record-breaking number of spectators.
-The event broke all previous records for a MMA event in the US.
+The event broke all previous records for an MMA event in the US.
 The fight was over in a very short time and was declared the fastest finish in any ‘UFC’ bout.
 Conor became the second undisputed ‘UFC Featherweight Champion’ in history.
 He also won his fifth ‘Performance of the Night’ award.

 Next Conor McGregor was supposed to face Rafael dos Anjos for the ‘UFC Lightweight Championship.’
 But dos Anjos withdrew from the fight after breaking his foot.
-Many competitors were asked to step-in to face Conor.
+Many competitors were asked to step in to face Conor.
 Finally, former ‘UFC Lightweight Championship’ challenger Nate Diaz agreed to face Conor.

 The bout began with Conor shifting stances, before establishing his signature left cross.
-He showcased a variety of kicks, but was forced to the cage by Diaz.
+He showcased a variety of kicks but was forced to the cage by Diaz.
 Conor landed 28 to Diaz's 23 strikes.
 During the fight, Diaz wobbled Conor on several occasions.
 Finally, Conor gave in to the submission hold.
 It was Conor’s first loss in the ‘UFC,’ and his third overall.
 Both were awarded ‘Fight of the Night’ bonuses, and Conor received the highest purse for any fighter in the history of the company, a total of $1,000,000.

 A rematch with Diaz took place in August 2016.
 The bout was contested at welterweight at ‘UFC 202.’
-Conor won the rematch, and was awarded ‘Fight of the Night’ honors.
+Conor won the rematch and was awarded ‘Fight of the Night’ honors.
 On November 12, 2016, at ‘UFC 205,’ Conor won against Eddie Alvarez.

 After winning the ‘Lightweight Championship’ at ‘UFC 205,’ Conor took time off from ‘UFC,’ as the birth of his first child was due in May 2017.
 He also wanted to campaign for a boxing match with Floyd Mayweather in August 2017.